 3. Renting a rubber boat: how to turn on

-If a licence is not compulsory, there's a reason: driving an inflatable boat with a 40 hp engine, tending up to 5.90 metres, is a piece of cake.
+If a boating licence is not compulsory, there is a reason: namely that driving a dinghy with a 40 hp engine, tending up to 5.90 metres, is really a piece of cake.

 How to start the dinghy engine

-Most of the engines in inflatable boat rentals are 4-stroke fuel-injected, so the ignition is simply a matter of turning the key.
+Most rental dinghy engines are 4-stroke fuel-injected, so the ignition is done simply by turning the key.

 - Enter key